 This is a Request for Proposals (RFP).
 Your job is to seek more information as needed from your contact person (in this case, your instructor), and to work in small groups to analyze the RFP and to determine the complete requirements and specifications.
 The result will be a collection of use cases and/or functional requirements.
-You make also describe the over-all design for clarification purposes (but do not submit any detailed design; i.e. no class diagrams).
+You may also describe the over-all design for clarification purposes (but do not submit any detailed design; i.e. no class diagrams).
 These may be submitted as text, graphics, or a mixture.

 Note that some features are not needed for the initial system but will likely be needed in the future.
 For this assignment only consider the basic requirements and leave the rest for version 2.
 However your design should make such potential changes to the requirements simple to implement (that is, without a major requiring a re-design of the whole system).